praveens-git-bit/PreDay_Ignite2024/Exercise1.md

 >**Note:** If Copilot needs additional context to understand your query, consider rephrasing the prompt to include more details.

-10. Scroll to the right hand side and observe the **GrossRevenue** and **NetRevenue** columns.
-You'll notice the there are some empty rows with null values.
+10. Scroll to the right-hand side and observe the **GrossRevenue** and **NetRevenue** columns.
+You notice that some rows contain empty or null values.

 ![DFData12.png](media/labMedia/DFData12.png)